tstalmah0/ML_Algs/README.md

-# Spin_Up
+# ML_Algs
-My following of the open ai spin up project

-This is a repository for me to store the files assosiated with the online teaching in the open ai project spin up.
+This is a repo for me to work through and save some of my testing and practicing with different ML algorithms.

-This is an atempt to impove my knowledge of reinforcement learing.
-This is a step to the end goal implementing a ppo model in an attempt to solve 2048.